jchen-ias/helm-drift-detect/README.md

 - This script uses internal modules of the `helm-controller`, so it must be compiled within the `helm-controller` project.

-## Note

-- For simplicity, the script does not consider the ignore rules defined in `HelmRelease`.
-As a result, it outputs all detected drifts, including some that might otherwise be ignored.

 ## Usage

 To use this tool, follow these steps: